Mkrtschjan/Restaurant/README.md

 # Restaurant
-For the GUI, run Restaurant GUI
+For the GUI, run Restaurant GUI.
 For the console, run TestMain